DivyaratanPopli/Kinship_Inference/README.md

 -p: p_0 estimate given by user (by default: Estimated from the data)<br>
 -N: Total number of chromosome pairs.
 Default=22
 -n: You can optionally specify the noisy windows that should be filtered out in a file with list of window indexes (0-based).
+-s: Enter 0 if your bamfiles are already indexed and sorted to skip these operations.
+By default, the bamfiles will be indexed and sorted.

 # Running KIN
 ```
 KIN [-h] -I  -O  -T  [-r] [-c] [-t] [-p] [-i]